WasmEdge/WasmEdge/docs/book/en/src/contribute/installer.md

 1. Check if the `git` is installed; otherwise, exit with an error `Please install git`.
 2. If `PYTHON_EXECUTABLE` is given, then try to use `$PYTHON_EXECUTABLE` to execute the `install.py`.
 Otherwise, go to step 3.
+3. If `PYTHON_EXECUTABLE` is not set, `which` command is needed to determine the python-X executable.
+If it is not found installer exits else it moves on to the next step.
-3. Check if the `python3` is installed.
+4. Check if the `python3` is installed.
 If so, go to step 6.
-Otherwise, go to step 4.
-4. Check if the `python2` is installed.
-If so, go to step 6.
 Otherwise, go to step 5.
-5. Check if the `python` is installed.
+5. Check if the `python2` is installed.
 If so, go to step 6.
+Otherwise, go to step 6.
+6. Check if the `python` is installed.
+If so, go to step 7.
 Otherwise, exit with an error `Please install python or provide python path via $PYTHON_EXECUTABLE`.
-6. Print the detected python version `Using Python: $PYTHON_EXECUTABLE`.
+7. Print the detected python version `Using Python: $PYTHON_EXECUTABLE`.
-7. Download `install.py` with `curl` or `wget`.
+8. Download `install.py` with `curl` or `wget`.
 If the URL of `install.py` is unreachable due to a network issue, exit with an error `$INSTALL_PY_URL not reachable`.
 If the `curl` and `wget` are not available, exit with an error `curl or wget could not be found`.
-8. Execute the `install.py` with all received arguments.
+9. Execute the `install.py` with all received arguments.

 ### `install.py`

 The real installer handles all stuff.
+It supports python2.7 (not tested on earlier versions) as well as the latest python versions python3.x.

 ## Options